morb0t/FingerPrint-Library/README.md

 2. Waits for finger removal
 3. Prompts for second scan
 4. Creates template model
-5. Downloads template to buffer
+5. Downloads template to buffer (for you to save externally)

+**Important:** After successful enrollment, save the `templateOutput` to your chosen storage (EEPROM, SD card, database, etc.).
+The template is NOT stored in the sensor.

 ---

 #### `uint8_t matchWithTemplate(const uint8_t* storedTemplate, uint16_t* score)`

-Matches a live fingerprint against a stored template.
+Matches a live fingerprint against a template retrieved from your database.

 **Parameters:**
-- `storedTemplate`: Previously enrolled 512-byte template
+- `storedTemplate`: Previously enrolled 512-byte template (from your database)
 - `score`: Pointer to store match confidence (0-255)

 **Returns:**